 If the viral videos are tempting you on every social media platform you’ve downloaded, it’s time for a timeout.
 Put your phone away for at least 10 minutes a day and implement “no tech” at dinner.

-That sure would put a smile on my face.
 What are some activities you do to boost your mood?
 Get thinking about what makes you happy, and then go do it!

 Keep in mind that these activities should not be substituted for psychological counseling, psychotherapy, mental health counseling or any other type of medical advice.
 If you are experiencing mental health concerns, please talk to your doctor or seek mental health support.